awsdocs/amazon-glacier-developer-guide/doc_source/uploading-an-archive-mpu-using-java.md

 # Uploading Large Archives in Parts Using the AWS SDK for Java<a name="uploading-an-archive-mpu-using-java"></a>

 Both the [high\-level and low\-level APIs](using-aws-sdk.md) provided by the AWS SDK for Java provide a method to upload a large archive \(see [Uploading an Archive in Amazon S3 Glacier](uploading-an-archive.md)\)\.
 + The high\-level API provides a method that you can use to upload archives of any size\.
-Depending on the file you are uploading, the method either uploads an archive in a single operation or uses the multipart upload support in Amazon S3 Glacier \(Glacier\) to upload the archive in parts\.
+Depending on the file you are uploading, the method either uploads an archive in a single operation or uses the multipart upload support in Amazon S3 Glacier \(S3 Glacier\) to upload the archive in parts\.
 + The low\-level API maps close to the underlying REST implementation\.
 Accordingly, it provides a method to upload smaller archives in one operation and a group of methods that support multipart upload for larger archives\.
 This section explains uploading large archives in parts using the low\-level API\.

 For more information about the high\-level and low\-level APIs, see [Using the AWS SDK for Java with Amazon S3 Glacier](using-aws-sdk-for-java.md)\.